spacotto/spellbook/README.md

 3. **Part 3:** Create a set functions designed to introduc you to **linked lists**.

 > [!WARNING]
-> Some functions are from other projects or custom and not originally from the Libft!
+> Some functions are from other projects or custom, and not originally from the Libft!

 ## Table of Contents